ZoeLeBlanc/zoeleblanc.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: Teaching related materials.
 Feel free to use these materials in your own courses or workshops.
+If a course website was created, the card link will take you to the website.
+Otherwise, the links will provide web or pdf versions of syllabi.
 nav: true
 nav_order: 6
 display_categories: [Graduate, Undergraduate, Workshop]